Many factors can cause damage to a car Engine, but how do you tell if an engine is damaged due to no oil?

 How long you can drive a car without engine oil depends on the make of the engine.

-You can check out our article that breaks down all you need to know about driving without engine oil.
+You can check out our article, which explains everything you need to know about driving without engine oil.

 As an Amazon Service LLC Program Associate, V. Auto Basics earns from qualifying purchases.
 See Our Affiliate disclaimer.